Security Deposit Demand Letter (U.S.) – Free Templates

 Determine whether drafting the letter is necessary

 Before you embark on drafting this letter, determine whether that is necessary in the first place.
 It could be that the window is still open for the landlord to send the deposit.
-Chances could be that the deposit was already sent but has yet to reach you.
+Chances are that the deposit was already sent but has yet to reach you.
 Make a call to the landlord to clear the air.

 Get to know the laws of your state or jurisdiction

 Upon certifying that this letter is necessary, you now have to know the laws of your state or jurisdiction regarding this matter.
-These laws vary from state to state, county to county and city to city.
+These laws vary from state to state, county to county, and city to city.
 Educating yourself about these laws in your area will save you from wasting time and effort.

 Draft the letter